-Lisa Lomax (formerly Lisa Biagiotti) is an interdisciplinary writer, filmmaker and lecturer.
-She recasts a background in journalism to create speculative narratives with a social undertow.
+Lisa Lomax (formerly Lisa Biagiotti) is an experimental journalist, interdisciplinary artist and lecturer.
+She draws from a background in multimedia journalism and documentary filmmaking to create future narratives with a social undertow.

-As a journalist, Lisa reported on race, poverty, human rights and international crises.
-Her 12-part documentary series on homelessness, On the Streets, became the most-watched video series in the history of the Los Angeles Times, and went viral in China.
-Lisa’s award-winning documentary, deepsouth, changed the national conversation on HIV/AIDS in America.
+Lisa has reported extensively on race, poverty, human rights and international crises.
+Her 12-part documentary series on homelessness, On the Streets (2017), became the most-watched video series in the history of The L.A.
+Times.
+Her award-winning documentary deepsouth (2014) shifted the national conversation on HIV/AIDS and spotlighted LGBTQIA+ issues in rural America.

-Her work has been featured in The New Yorker, The Atlantic, L.A.
+Her work has been featured in The New Yorker, The Atlantic, The L.A.
 Times, The Lancet, and PBS and NPR.
-She is the recipient of a Fulbright Award and a Robert F. Kennedy Human Rights Journalism Award.
-She was an inaugural Sundance Artist-in-Residence at MIT Media Lab.
-Lisa holds a master’s degree from Columbia University’s Graduate School of Journalism.
+Lisa is the recipient of a Fulbright Award and a Robert F. Kennedy Human Rights Journalism Award, and was an inaugural Sundance Artist-in-Residence at MIT Media Lab.
+She holds a master’s degree from Columbia University’s Graduate School of Journalism.

 Lisa lives in Los Angeles with her partner, sculptor Brandon Lomax, and their child.